The HEA allocates over a billion in state funds annually through what is called the Recurrent Grant Allocation Model – RGAM

 The current funding allocation was put in place for the universities from 2006, and on a phased basis for the Institutes of Technology (IoTs) from 2009.
-A review is currently under way (2017) to update the allocation process in place.

 There are 3 separate, but related, elements to the funding allocation model: